 90+ AI Design Patterns to Avoid: The Definitive List

-Each entry follows this format:
+Each entry follows one format:

 - Pattern name and number

-- Example: Code showing the AI-default version
+- Example: the AI-default version

-- Instead: What to do differently
+- Instead: what to do differently

 Color Patterns